Jotaro Kujo: Casting

 In Japanese, Jotaro was voiced by Jūrōta Kosugi in the OVAs, but has been voiced by Daisuke Ono since JoJo's Bizarre Adventure: All Star Battle.
 Ono first learned of the series when he was studying in college during his free time and came to enjoy the manga.
 He felt pressure when doing Jotaro's voice, stating that "Jotaro's a representative character of the series."
 The audition process for the Stardust Crusaders television series was separate from that of the game he previously worked on.
 Ono had to re-audition for Jotaro's character.
 He further said "Jotaro is a character who's cool and collected and on the verge of boiling over all at the same time.
 He takes those two contradictory elements and makes them work together at a high level."

 In English, Jotaro was voiced by Abie Hadjitarkhani in the OVAs, and Matthew Mercer in the television anime.
 Mercer first learned of the series at an anime convention in 1996, where he was impressed by an episode of Jotaro facing Dio.
 As a result, Mercer becoming Jotaro's English actor was, according to him, "a huge nerd full circle."
 In the recording of the early episodes, Mercer was excited with the lines he was given.
 In the pilot episodes of the dub, while Jotaro was still voiced by Mercer, his Stand, Star Platinum, was voiced by Dio's voice actor, Patrick Seitz.
-Mercer would become the official voice for Star Platinum after the pilot episodes.
+Mercer became the official voice for Star Platinum after the pilot episodes.